naninovel/docs/docs/guide/integration-options.md

 {
     private async void Start ()
     {
-        await RuntimeInitializer.InitializeAsync();
+        await RuntimeInitializer.Initialize();
     }
 }
 ```

 Disabling `Scene Independent` option will make all the Naninovel-related objects part of the Unity scene where the engine was initialized; the engine will be destroyed when the scene is unloaded.

-To reset the engine services (and dispose most of the occupied resources), use `ResetStateAsync()` method of `IStateManager` service; this is useful, when you're going to temporary switch to some other gameplay mode, but be able to return to novel mode without re-initializing the engine.
+To reset the engine services (and dispose most of the occupied resources), use `ResetState()` method of `IStateManager` service; this is useful, when you're going to temporary switch to some other gameplay mode, but be able to return to novel mode without re-initializing the engine.

 To destroy all the engine services and completely remove Naninovel from memory, use `Engine.Destroy()` static method.